canonical/launchpad-manual/docs/user/explanation/index.rst

 packages, coordinating translations, and more.
 These pages explain how the key features and systems work.
-For an overview, see :ref:`feature highlights <launchpad-feature-highlights>` or :ref:`What is Launchpad? <exp-what-is-launchpad>`.
+For an overview, see :ref:`feature highlights <launchpad-feature-highlights>` or :ref:`What is Launchpad <exp-what-is-launchpad>`.

 Your Launchpad account
 ----------------------
-There are different ways to participate in Launchpad, and your contributions are tracked through a Karma points system.
-You can also subscribe to get email notifications to keep you informed about projects, bugs, and teams you are following.
+There are different ways to contribute in Launchpad, and your contributions are tracked through a Karma points system.
+You can also subscribe to get email notifications to stay informed on projects, bugs, and teams you are following.

 - :ref:`What can you do with a Launchpad account? <your-launchpad-account>`
 - :ref:`Account Karma <your-account-karma>`